Back to Blog

 Cost vs. Hiring a Dispatcher

-A full-time dispatcher costs $35,000 to $50,000 per year in salary, plus benefits, payroll taxes, and the overhead of training and management.
-That dispatcher works 40 hours per week and handles one call at a time.
+Price a full-time dispatcher from your own local market: salary plus payroll taxes, benefits, PTO cover, training, and the management time to run the role.
+Whatever that number is where you operate, the structural facts are the same.
+One dispatcher covers about 40 hours a week and handles one call at a time.
 When they go home, your phones go to voicemail.
 When they take lunch, calls go unanswered.
 When they call in sick, you are scrambling.

 Recovering LSA Leads You Are Already Paying For